piku235/JungiThemeBundle/Resources/doc/theme-resolver.md

 }
 ```

-Now when we have created the theme resolver, a normal thing is we want to use it in our project.
-We must create a service
-for this theme resolver and activate it in the configuration.
-Assume that the service is called `jungi_theme.resolver.user`.
+Now we must create a service for this theme resolver and activate it in the configuration.
+Let's assume that the service
-Like mentioned in the installation steps to setup a theme resolver as a service we must to define the configuration like
+will be called `jungi_theme.resolver.user`.
+Like mentioned in the installation steps to setup a theme resolver as a service
-below:
+we must to define the configuration like below:

 ```yml
 # app/config/config.yml